Bahamas Company Formation

 • Filing of Annual Return – Not required

-• Publicity of Annual Return - Closed to public
+• Publicity of Annual Return – Closed to the public

 • Audited Accounts – Not required